pivotal/blog/content/post/multi-homed-bosh-director.md

 We use BOSH v2 deployment manifest and cloud config to deploy our BOSH director; however, BOSH directors are most often deployed with *bosh-init*, which uses a slightly different manifest format.
-It should be fairly trivial exercise to convert our manifests to a *bosh-init*-flavored manifest.
+It should be a fairly trivial exercise to convert our manifests to a *bosh-init*-flavored manifest.

 ## Gotchas